Svdwege/wikiWip/Drivers/ADXL.md

 ### 3.1 Initialization (`init()`)

 * **Purpose:** Prepares the ADXL345 sensor for accurate measurement.
 * **Action:** Verifies the sensor's presence and configures its internal settings (data rate, power mode, and enabling the 'data ready' interrupt) via SPI.

 ### 3.2 Data Ready & Processing (`processIRQ()`)

 * **Purpose:** Efficiently captures new acceleration data.
-*   **Action:** This method is specifically designed to be called when the sensor signals that new data is available via a hardware interrupt.
+* **Action:** This method is called when new data is available via a hardware interrupt.
 It quickly reads the latest X, Y, and Z acceleration values over SPI and stores them in a dedicated data object.

 ### 3.3 Data Storage (`register_data()`)

-*   **Purpose:** Register a data object to write processed data to
+* **Purpose:** Register a data object to write processed data to.
 * **Action:** Connects the `ADXL345` driver to an `accelerometerData` object.

 ## 4. Key Data Structure (`accelerometerData`)

 The `accelerometerData` class (defined in `Data/Accelerometer.hpp`) is the standard container for the sensor's output.
 It holds the X, Y, and Z acceleration values, along with a timestamp and a validity flag.
 Being an `ILoggable` object, it can easily convert its data into a formatted string (e.g., `"ACC,X,Y,Z"`) for logging or telemetry.

 ---

 ## Contact

 sjoerd